 Eye of the Beholder

 Are you likeable?
 Are you presentable?
 People are more prone to provide full compensation to someone who tends to be more likeable and presentable.
 This is a fact of human nature.
 These inclinations have been proven in experiences and study after study.
 We have done focus groups, spoken with jurors, negotiated with insurance adjusters, negotiated with defense attorneys, and there is an undeniable “x” factor that plays a role in resolving injury claims.

 Whether a case is settled by negotiations or decided by a jury, how a person looks and acts can be important factors.
 Let’s face it, we all tend to like or dislike people in our lives, in part based on how they walk, talk, look and conduct themselves.
 An honest look at that part of yourself will be helpful in getting a fair assessment of your claim.

 You are best served by having an idea about how to evaluate your injury claim.
 You need a guide or framework within which you can analyze your claim.
 You must begin with the end in mind.
 In other words, if your goal is $100,000, you have to justify that amount.
 And in order to come up with a settlement goal, you must understand the basic elements of damages: pain, disability, medical expenses and income loss.
 You must also know how to evaluate the nature and extent of your injury and whether or not the injury is permanent.
 The claim evaluation is as much an art as it is a science.
 It may also involve an ability to properly present your case and argument in favor of your claim.

-Contact one of our personal injury attorneys if you would like to file an injury claim, or call the Blumenshine Law Group for a Free Consultation - (312) 766-1000
+Contact one of our personal injury attorneys if you would like to file an injury claim, or call the Blumenshine Law Group for a free no obligation consultation - (312) 766-1000

 Here are some other great articles about personal injuries and how we can help you: